 Dr. Rodney L. Allen knows that his job of taking care of your oral health doesn’t stop with your teeth.
 During your regular dental checkups, Dr. Allen also provides thorough screenings to detect oral cancer while it’s still small.
-Oral cancer patients have a high recovery rate if it’s detected early on, which is why we offer screenings at our practice.
+Oral cancer patients have a high recovery rate if it’s detected early on, which is why we offer oral cancer screenings in Parker, CO at our dental office.
 Dentists alone catch 84% of oral cancer in its earlier stages, making this quick and easy part of your checkup potentially lifesaving.
 Keep reading to learn what to expect during an oral cancer screening in Parker and why it’s important.

 Your oral cancer screening will consist of two, noninvasive parts: a visual exam and a physical exam.
 During the visual examination, Dr. Allen will look at your lips, mouth, tongue, throat, jaw, neck, cheeks, and head to see if there are any irregularities that may require a closer look.